Reforms of the Hongwu Emperor: The Emperor's social ideal

 Under the banner of "humanity" (ren, one of the central concepts of Confucianism), the Hongwu Emperor's government transformed society.
 The redistribution of property and wealth, particularly land, resulted in a more egalitarian society.
 This was a significant and far-reaching change, similar in depth and scope to the land revolution of the early communist People's Republic of China in the 1950s.

 To effectively govern the Ming state, the government relied on the support of the social elite, including the gentry, educated officials, and landowners.
-In order to compensate for the loss of wealth they experienced under the previous Yuan dynasty, these elites were freed from labor obligations and services required by the lijia system, and instead only had to pay the land tax.
-The status of the educated elite was distinguished by their position in village assemblies and their inability to marry commoners.
+In order to compensate for the loss of wealth they experienced under the previous Yuan dynasty, these elites were freed from labor obligations and services required by the local self-government system known as the lijia, and instead only had to pay the land tax.
+The status of the educated elite was distinguished by their privileged role in village assemblies and their inability to marry commoners.
 These measures helped to clearly define social groups and separate the bureaucratic class from the common people, beyond just wealth.
 The court also attempted to limit land ownership and discourage elites from accumulating large amounts of land.
 Despite these efforts, the elites still sought to use their social status to gain wealth.
-As a result, a gradual concentration of land ownership was inevitable.
+A gradual concentration of land ownership was therefore inevitable.